Drugun/CompoundOrigins/README.md

 # Compound Origins for Minecraft

 An Origins mod expansion that introduces several layers and mini-origins that allow players to craft their own origin.
-Also disables the vanilla origin layer.
+The vanilla origin layer is disabled.

 ## Contents
 - Folk: